Behaviour Interactive: History

 In January 2024, Behaviour laid off 45 employees from its Montreal location, which accounted for less than 3% of its total workforce.
 In March 2024, Behaviour announced its acquisition of Fly Studio, an award-winning multimedia experience designer and producer from Montreal.
 Behaviour said the acquisition was made to consolidate its position in the location-based entertainment (LBE) market.
 Immersive Entertainment replaced the studio's Business Solutions unit, according to its website.
 In April 2024, Behaviour announced it would be partnering with Scandinavian independent game developer Haenir Studio to bring their action-horror co-op survival game Blight: Survival to life.
 The company announced it would lay off an additional 95 employees, 70 of whom are based in Montreal.

 Behaviour announced the closure of Midwinter on September 18, 2024, and the cancellation of their Dead by Daylight spinoff codenamed "Project T".
 Behaviour acquired Red Hook Studios, the developers of Darkest Dungeon and its sequel, in September 2024; Red Hook would continue as an independent studio under Behaviour.
+In March 2026, Behaviour bought The Fun Pimps, the developer of 7 Days to Die.